Madrid II: Towards a civil peace in the Middle East

 The latest peace initiative has barely been noticed and all indications point to the fact that the writing is already on the wall for this valiant, but severely inadequate, attempt.
 This is perhaps partially a reflection the general level of international apathy, and Middle Eastern antipathy, towards the deadlocked Israeli-Palestinian conflict.
 It is also partially an indication of the overwhelming expectation that the trio’s call for a more robust European role in the Middle East is likely to fall on deaf ears, given the palatable divisions within the EU.

-London has already expressed ‘surprise' that it was not consulted before the plan was floated. , embroiled as it is in an ugly war in and unwilling to upset its openly pro-Israeli allies in Washington, is unlikely to weigh in behind this plan.
+London has already expressed ‘surprise’ that it was not consulted before the plan was floated.
+Britain, embroiled as it is in an ugly war in Iraq and unwilling to upset its openly pro-Israeli allies in Washington, is unlikely to weigh in behind this plan.
 As during the crisis in Lebanon, Berlin is unlikely to risk upsetting Israel nor its improving relationship with America.

 Instead of rehashing the same old noble words and tired plans, the EU should attempt radically different approaches.
-Internally, it should hammer out – away from the spotlight – a common and robust foreign policy on the Middle East.
+Internally, it should hammer out – away from the media spotlight – a common and robust foreign policy on the Middle East.
 Once agreed on between leaders, in order to ensure that the majority of Europeans are behind this common approach, member states should open the process up to public consultation.

 The EU’s foreign policy chief Javier Solana should then receive a mandate and the commensurate power to go out and work towards this in order to overcome internal European inertia and save member states individual difficulties.

 But given the international and regional political paralysis, the EU would do well to start from the bottom up.
 It should organise a large, high-profile and prestigious Madrid II conference.
-But instead of inviting Israeli, Palestinian and Arab political leaders, it should reserve centre stage for representatives of Arab and Israeli civil society – along with their European and American counterparts – to set in motion a ‘people's comprehensive peace process' to the that would help build trust and a groundswell for peace that is sorely missing now.
+But instead of inviting Israeli, Palestinian and Arab political leaders, it should reserve centre stage for representatives of Arab and Israeli civil society – along with their European and American counterparts – to set in motion a ‘people’s comprehensive peace process’ to the Arab-Israeli conflict that would help build trust and a groundswell for peace that is sorely missing now.

 There is likely to be a lot of rhetorical fire exchanged, but if a clear mandate and protocol for the forum is established, this can be made more constructive and work towards building a common ground.
 In addition, empowering the grassroots to talk directly could deliver a number of important surprises.
 If opinion polls of Palestinians and Israelis in recent years are to be trusted, there is a broad popular agreement among ordinary people on what a final solution ought to look like – the trouble is that neither side trusts the other enough to walk along that potentially hazardous road together which makes efforts by extremists to ambush the process relatively easy.
 A Madrid II could provide the necessary faith in the other side’s good will to walk those difficult last miles to peace.